Chuck-Tsui/Flights-Management-System/flighttest/README.md

 # CRUD service
 - Search
 1. Click on the corresponding flight object
-2. Search flight objects by using one or more out of the following attributes: flight number, airline, destination, state (check in, take off, arrival)
+2. Search flight objects by using one or more out of the following attributes: flight number, airline, destination, status (check in, take off, arrival)
 3. Click 'Search' to search this flight object
 4. The flight information will be filtered based on the query criteria specified in the search bar, only showing the relevant flight objects.
 5. Return to homepage by clicking 'Home' or continue searching for other flight objects by editing the search bar.